 Description

 Olympic National Park is the most diverse national park in America, hands down.
-This park has everything from lowland forests, striking mountain ranges, pristine alpine lakes, sparkling rivers, temperate rainforests (the largest in North America), iconic wildlife, and over 50 miles of wild coastline!
+Lowland forests, striking mountain ranges, pristine alpine lakes, temperate rainforests (the largest in North America), and over 50 miles of wild coastline.

-Oh, and it’s a stone’s throw from Seattle!
-Olympic National Park truly has it all and without the crowds that have become so insidious in other US national parks in recent years – which is why we rank this Pacific Northwest gem as the best national park in America.
+Oh, and it’s a stone’s throw from Seattle.
+Olympic has it all without the crowd density that has become so insidious in other parks, which is why we rank this Pacific Northwest park as the best in America.

 Best Time To Visit

-The best time to visit Olympic National Park is in the summer when precipitation is at a low, trails are melted out, temperatures are warm, and days are long.
-August is the busiest month, and June is the slowest summer month.
-Specifically, the months of July and August are best, but make sure to check for fires in the area prior to booking your trip (if possible).
+The best time to visit Olympic is summer, when precipitation is low, trails are melted out, and days are long.
+July and August are ideal.
+August is the busiest month, June the quietest of the summer.
+Check for fires in the region before booking if you can.

 10. Glacier National Park